AnimeKaizoku/SaitamaRobot/README.md

 # Saitama Robot

 <p align="center">
-- x -|│  “	Just some code who is a bot for fun. ”  │| - x -
+- x -|│  “	Just some code who is a bot for fun! ”  │| - x -
 </p>

 <p align="center">